Hire in Thailand

 - Hire of service (employment relationship), primarily governed by the Thai Labour Protection Act BE 2541 (1998).

 For an employment relationship, employer and employee can agree on indefinite term or fixed-term employment contract:

-There is no specified end date, and the contract can be terminated by either party with notice, or with payment in lieu of notice.
+When there is no specified end date, the contract can be terminated by either party with notice or with payment in lieu of notice.
 An employer can terminate the contract without advance notice only with cause.

-An employer with 10 or more employees is required to file work rules with the Thailand Ministry of Labor, and is also required to maintain employee register with specific particulars in Thai.
-The work rules shall contain minimally the following details:
+An employer with 10 or more employees is required to file work rules with the Thailand Ministry of Labor.
+The employer is also required to maintain an employee register with specific requirements in Thai.
+The work rules must contain the following details at minimum:

-- Working days, normal working hours and rest periods
+- Normal working days, normal working hours and rest periods

 - Holidays and rules for taking holidays